nejyeah/DeepPicker-python/README.md

 Type 3: Load the training data from the relion `.star` file.
 The `.star` should contain all the training positive samples.
 It can be a `classification2D.star` or `classification3D.star` file.
 The program will extract all the particles in the `.star` file as the positive training samples to train a CNN model.

 Type 4: Load the training data from pre-picked results.
-It is used for iteration training.
-This way is very tricky.
+It is used for iterative training.

 All the following demo command can be found in the `Makefile`.